 5. University of Pisa

 Studying in Italy is a unique opportunity, whether it’s for just a semester or your entire degree.
-With the high quality of the universities in this country and the rich culture that will surround you every step of the way, this experience is one you should consider.
-Acceptance rates vary among institutions, but there are viable options for anyone interested in Italy as a second home.
+With the quality of the universities in this country and the rich culture that will surround you every step of the way, this experience is one you should consider.
+Admissions vary among institutions and programs, but there are viable options for students interested in Italy as a second home.

-We hope this article on Italian universities with the highest acceptance rates was helpful.
+We hope this article on Italian universities with accessible admissions options was helpful.
 To learn more about studying abroad, feel free to check out our Italy Page and Available Programs in Europe for International Students.